mnacamura/nixpkgs-cdda-mods/README.md

 ln -s $SOMEWHERE/nixpkgs-cdda-mods
 ```

-After that, mods defined in the overlay will be visible in
+After that, mods, soundpacks, and tilesets defined in the overlay will be
-`cataclysmDDA.pkgs`.
+visible in `cataclysmDDA.pkgs`.

-If you like to use the overlay without polluting your environment, you can do
+If you'd like to use the overlay without polluting your environment, you can
-something like this:
+do something like this:

 ```nix
 let